Top

 Phoenix Grandparent and Third-Party Rights Lawyers

-In some cases, a non-parent who has established a meaningful and substantial relationship with a child may want to talk to a child custody attorney in Phoenix for legal decision making or visitation with the child.
-Such a person is often a grandparent or relative of the child but is sometimes not related at all (such as a former stepparent).
-In certain circumstances, such a person may be able to file a request for custody (legal decision making) or a request for visitation.
-If you’re a grandparent or other third party (non-parent) seeking legal decision making or visitation rights, contact Bishop, Del Vecchio & Beeks Law Office, P.C. today to discuss whether you are eligible and what your chances are to obtain legal decision making or at least visitation rights.
+In some cases, a non-parent who has established a meaningful and substantial relationship with a child may want to consult a child custody attorney in Phoenix regarding legal decision-making or visitation with the child.
+Such a person is often a grandparent or relative of the child, but may sometimes be unrelated (for example, a former stepparent).
+In certain circumstances, that person may be able to file a request for custody (legal decision-making) or a request for visitation.

 In Loco Parentis & Non-Parent Custody Rights

-In order for grandparents or other third-party non-parents to request legal decision making or primary placement of the child, one must first establish that he or she stands “In Loco Parentis” to the child.
+For grandparents or other third-party non-parents to request legal decision-making or primary placement of the child, one must first establish that he or she stands “In Loco Parentis” to the child.

 In loco parentis is Latin for “in place of a parent.”
-Such is a person essentially treated as a parent by the child, and who has formed a meaningful relationship with the child for a substantial period of time.
+Such a person is essentially treated as a parent by the child and has formed a meaningful relationship with the child for a substantial period of time.

-Visitation is different to the extent that you do not need to show that the parents are unfit.
-In order to request visitation (as opposed to legal decision making or primary placement), the non-parent must establish that the visitation is in the child’s best interest as well as other criteria.
-Hiring a well versed noncustodial parent or grandparents rights attorney in Phoenix in this situation may be essential.
+Visitation is different in that you do not need to show that the parents are unfit.
+To request visitation (as opposed to legal decision making or primary placement), the non-parent must establish that the visitation is in the child’s best interest, as well as other criteria.
+Hiring a well-versed noncustodial parent or grandparents' rights attorney in Phoenix in this situation may be essential.

 In Arizona, In Loco Parentis custody and visitation rights are covered by Arizona Revised Statute §25-409, outlined below: